 A hand therapist/upper extremity specialist is important in the treatment of a traumatic shoulder dislocation.
 Each traumatic shoulder dislocation is different and will require a thorough evaluation to determine the best treatment approach.
 Therapy will focus on protecting the shoulder, decreasing pain and improving motion through the use of activities, exercises and work- or sports-specific tasks.
 A hand therapist will also work closely with the physician and patient to improve shoulder function.

-If you are struggling with a shoulder dislocation, contact Hand in Hand Rehabilitation in Carle Place & Manhattan for a visit and let’s get you on the road to recovery.
+If you are struggling with a shoulder dislocation, contact Hand in Hand Rehabilitation in Manhattan & Carle Place, NY for a visit and let’s get you on the road to recovery.